haganenoneko/VTuberClippingResources/README.md

 #### Where videos will be downloaded

 In both cases, the download location is *where you run the script from*.
 If you use the GUI, it will be `scripts/`.
 If you use a terminal, you can call the script from somewhere else, and the videos will be downloaded there instead.

-Of course, you can move the files.
-However, if you move `download.py`, make sure to move `common.py` as well.
+Of course, you can move the files to whichever directory you like.

 #### Using the GUI